Stochastic Optimization Approaches for an Operating Room and Anesthesiologist Scheduling Problem: Introduction

 \item The proposed DRO model provides an alternative formulation for cases when surgery duration distributions are ambiguous.
 The model seeks ORASP decisions that minimize the fixed costs plus a worst-case risk measure (either expectation or CVaR) of the operational costs over all surgery duration distributions defined by mean-support ambiguity sets.
 Note that mean and support are two intuitive statistics that capture distribution centrality and dispersion, respectively.
 Thus, practitioners could easily adjust the DRO input parameters based on their experience. \end{enumerate}

 \item \textbf{Solution Methodologies.} \begin{enumerate} \item We derive equivalent solvable reformulations of the proposed mini-max nonlinear expectation and CVaR DRO models, and propose a computationally efficient column-and-constraint generation (C\&CG) method to solve the reformulations.
 We also derive valid and efficient lower bound inequalities that efficiently strengthen the master problem in C\&CG, thus improving convergence. \item We obtain near-optimal solutions of our SP model using sample average approximation.
-We also derive valid lower bounding inequalities to improve the solvability of the SP model. \item We derive new symmetry-breaking constraints, which break symmetry in the solution space of the ORASP’s first-stage decisions and thus improve the solvability of the proposed SP and DRO models.
-These constraints are valid for any deterministic or stochastic formulation that employ the first-stage decisions and constraints of the ORASP. \end{enumerate}
+We also derive valid lower bounding inequalities to improve the solvability of the SP model. \item We identify structural properties of the ORASP that allow us to decompose the ORASP into smaller problems and thus improve solvability.
+In addition, we derive new symmetry-breaking constraints, which break symmetry in the solution space of the ORASP’s first-stage decisions and thus improve the solvability of the proposed SP and DRO models.
+These constraints are valid for any deterministic or stochastic formulation that employs the first-stage decisions and constraints of the ORASP. \end{enumerate}

 \item \textbf{Computational and Managerial Insights.} Using real-world, publicly available surgery data and a case study at our collaborating health system, we conduct extensive computational experiments comparing the proposed methodologies empirically and theoretically.
 Our results show the significance of integrating the allocation, assignment, sequencing, and scheduling problems and the negative consequences associated with (i) adopting existing non-integrated approaches (see Section~\ref{subsec:expt_Rath}) and (ii) ignoring uncertainty and ambiguity of surgery duration (see Section~\ref{subsec:expt_sol_quality}).
 In addition, our results demonstrate the computational efficiency of the proposed methodologies (see Sections~\ref{subsec:expt_comp_time} and \ref{subsec:expt_VI_SBC}) and the potential for impact in practice.